ytliu74/ytliu74/README.md

 > What we have before us are some breathtaking opportunities disguised as insoluble problems. \
 > —John Gardner, 1965

-- I am presently a first-year PhD student in Computer Engineering at ASU.
+- I am presently a second-year PhD student in Computer Engineering at ASU.
 - I completed my undergraduate studies in Microelectronics at Shanghai Jiao Tong University.

 * 🌍  I'm based in Tempe, AZ.